MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/learn-examples.md

 ---
-title: GitHub Copilot for Azure prompt engineering examples to learn about using Azure for your application
+title: GitHub Copilot for Azure Preview prompt engineering examples to learn about using Azure for your application
 description: This article provides example prompts that can be used to help learn how to utilize Azure and deploy your application to the cloud.
 keywords: github, copilot, ai, azure ms.service: azure